Volscente/cheat_sheets/infrastructure/kubernetes/kubernetes_docs.md

 # Clusters
 ## Definition
-Kubernetes works in terms of *Clusters*: a collection of *Nodes*, which are composed by one or more *PODs*.
+Kubernetes works in terms of *Clusters*: a collection of *Nodes*, which are composed by one or more *PODs*, which are composed by *Containers*.

+Cluster &rarr; Node &rarr; PODs &rarr; Containers

+## Control Plance & Desired State
+They in which Kubernetes ensure that the cluster is running correctly is to use a *Control Plane* in order to manage the containers within the cluster.
+The state of such machines has to match a pre-defined *Desired State*.

 # Containers
 ## Definition